droberts-ada/teaching-react/week1.md

 ## Call Me by Your Name

 The next lesson is one that took us by surprise but really shouldn't have: [clear naming conventions](https://en.wikipedia.org/wiki/Naming_convention_%28programming%29) are important.
-In particular, we needed to name things in a way that
+In particular, code used in class needs a naming convention that

 1. Is consistent
 1. Makes it obvious what each function or variable does
 1. Clarifies where different pieces come from, particularly callback functions and event handlers

 Our instructional team has many collective years of professional engineering experience, so hitting the first two requirements was a given.
-However for the third our experience ended up biting us, because what's clear to us is often difficult for our students.
+However for the third our experience ended up biting us, because what's clear to us can be unexpectedly difficult for our students.
 A naming convention that's meant to unify may end up sowing confusion.

-Take for example making a DOM event on a child component affect the state of a parent component.
-To do this, you might need to:
+For example, imagine you needed to modify the state of a parent component in response to a DOM event on a child component.
+To do this, you might:

 1. Define a function in the parent component to manage state
 1. Pass that function as a callback to a child component via `props`